DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 This working group is composed of volunteers who have experience and interest in developer communities.

-Typical members include professionals who have roles such as: developer advocate, developer relations engineer, developer evangelist, developer marketing, product management, product marketing manager, etc.
+Typical members include professionals who have roles such as: developer advocate, community manager, developer relations engineer, developer evangelist, developer marketing, product management, product marketing manager, etc.

 Organizations that have developer-facing tools can all benefit from a better understanding of the resources available to them.